KamilCloudDev/VidLingo/services/transcriber/README.md

 ## Role

-It automatically detects video files (`.mp4`) made available by the acquisition module and uses the `faster-whisper` library to perform high-performance, CPU-based speech-to-text conversion.
+It automatically detects video files (`.mp4`) made available by the acquisition module (or **manually placed in the `downloads/` folder**) and uses the `faster-whisper` library to perform high-performance, CPU-based speech-to-text conversion.

 The output is a structured `.json` file containing the transcribed text segments with precise `start` and `end` timestamps, which is then used by downstream translation and dubbing modules.